 To the people in Islamville, the only thing that matters is God and their relationship with Him.
 It all comes back to that.
-They have left their lives, their jobs so they can come out of this town not to retire, but to build something new.
+They left their lives, their jobs – not to retire, but to build something new.
 And for being established since 1983, construction hasn’t gone that far.
 They are living in mobile homes, the school is only two rooms big and the roads are not paved.

 But there is love here.
 A love that must be acknowledge.
 They understand the transient nature of life and for them to be here – it is just a step towards that which is greater than them.
 Your criticisms mean nothing to them.
 They are busy yearning for the Divine.